Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Example 2: Unlisted Shares Sold Before IPO

-Scenario: Priya bought unlisted shares of a startup in January 2021 for ₹2,00,000.
-The company planned to go public but was taking time.
-In March 2024 (after 38 months), she sold these unlisted shares to another investor for ₹6,00,000.
+Scenario: In January 2021, Priya invested ₹2,00,000 in the unlisted shares of a startup.
+Though the company was planning to go public, it was taking its sweet time.
+After 38 months, in March 2024, she sold her unlisted shares to another investor for ₹6,00,000.

 Calculation: